Low Row: Smarber Chapel and Low Row United Reformed Church

 In 1809 a new chapel was built, beside the road at the west end of Low Row, and the former building fell into disrepair.
 Having originally tended to favour the Presbyterian position, the chapel declared itself Congregational in 1867, during the 50-year ministry of John Boyd.
 He also supervised a major rebuild in 1874.
 This cost over £300 and resulted in the building as seen today.
 Now part of the United Reformed Church, an active congregation continues to worship in the chapel and ‘pilgrimages’ to the former building take place from time to time.

+In popular culture

+Some filming for the 2026 version of Wuthering Heights took place in the village.